CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

     ![Replica Sets is selected under Workloads in the navigation menu on the left, and at right, Pods status: 1 pending, 1 running is highlighted.
 Below that, a red arrow points at the API deployment in the Pods box.](media/website3.png "View replica details")

-### Task 2: Resolve failed provisioning of replicas
+### Task 2: Resolve failed replica provisioning

 In this task, you will resolve the failed API replicas.
-These failures occur due to the clusters' inability to meet the requested resources.
+These failures occur due to the clusters'inability to meet the requested resources.

 1. In the AKS blade in the Azure Portal select **Workloads** (1) and then select the ** contoso-traders-product ** (2) deployment.